 Your refund will be issued in the form of a paper check.
 Please allow 60 days from the date of insurance payment to receive the reimbursement.

 Yes.
 Your toenails reveal many things about your overall health, including whether you may have toenail fungus.

 No, laser therapy, although it is the most advanced treatment for fungal toenails, is still considered a cosmetic service.
 Many lasers that are being advertised are not strong enough to penetrate the nail bed – it’s necessary to use a laser that is strong enough to reach the fungal infection.
-Although insurance does not currently cover laser therapy, Care Credit will cover the procedure.
+Although insurance does not currently cover laser therapy, Care Credit, Health Savings Accounts and Flex Spending Accounts will cover the procedure.
 Learn more about Laser Therapy for Fungal Nails and whether this treatment option is for you.

 Yes!
 We often take our medical team to corporate events, job sites and health fairs to conduct complimentary foot screenings.
 If you’re interested in having us out to your own place of work, contact Elise at Elise@lexpodiatry.com for more information.

 Yes!
 Laser therapy for pain has proven very effective, is quick and the results can be immediate.
-Learn more about Laser Therapy and what diagnosis it works best on.
+Learn more about Laser Therapy and what diagnoses it is best for.